mctata/landing-pad-ai-agents/README.md

 # Landing Pad Digital AI Content Agents

-A comprehensive framework for automating and enhancing Landing Pad Digital's daily content operations using a team of specialized AI agents.
+A comprehensive framework for automating and enhancing Landing Pad Digital's daily content operations using a team of specialised AI agents.

 ## Project Overview